AFLplusplus/AFLplusplus/README.md

 A long list can be found at [https://github.com/Microsvuln/Awesome-AFL](https://github.com/Microsvuln/Awesome-AFL)

 However you can also sync afl++ with honggfuzz, libfuzzer with -entropic, etc.
-Just show the main fuzzer (-M) with the `-F` option where the queue directory of a different fuzzer is, e.g. `-F /src/target/honggfuzz`.
+Just show the main fuzzer (-M) with the `-F` option where the queue/work directory of a different fuzzer is, e.g. `-F /src/target/honggfuzz`.

 #### c) The status of the fuzz campaign